invoiceninja/invoiceninja.github.io/source/docs/gateways.md

 # Gateways

-Version 5 of Invoice Ninja includes deep integration with a range of high quality payment gateways.
+Version 5 of Invoice Ninja includes deep integration with a range of high quality payment gateways, allowing you to get paid fast and across many different gateways.

+You can also integrate multiple gateways for different payment types, ie you can configure Stripe for your ACH payments, Auth.net for you credit card payments and also Paypal.
+Gateways can also be configured based on a minimum or maximum amount also giving your maximum flexibility.

+Gateway fees can also be configured and past onto the client when they perform transactions.

 ## Stripe
 <p align="center">